Abbeyy/web-chat/frontend/README.md

 Ensure you are sat within your sappo folder.
 Open up a command terminal here.
 Run the following command: npm start

+## Justification

+HTTP and Websocket:
+I use axios to preform ajax requests because ... [cleaner code - more concise and easily understandable thus maintainable.
+Less chance of making mistakes first time round]
+I use a websocket to determine when a new message has been submitted to the database, so it can push this change to all clients connected.
+Logically, I like that the store of messages is updated once, and that there is an entity which registers a change and so pushes this change to all those concerned. [project to justify]

 ## Usage